Rafael Mandelman, London Breed, and Mark Leno | Photos: Anthony O’Donnell/Tony Taylor

 Photo by Davidson Luna on Unsplash

-Sugah Betes on Hamilton, filthy dirty drag queens, and colorblind casting
+Sugah Betes on Hamilton, filthy dirty drag queens,

 Photos Courtesy of Sugah Betes